Ext3h/nosql-crawler/README.md

 The files are identified using the POSIX `grep` tool, relevant file revision are extracted using `git show`.

 ### Performance
-For Objectify, this approach allowed to distill over 400GB of sources into <4GB of relevant data within less than 20 minutes using only a dual core processor.
+For Objectify and Morphia, this approach allowed to distill over 400GB of sources into <4GB of relevant data within less than 20 minutes using only a dual core processor.

 Even with a Gigabit Internet connection, a quad core would be sufficient to saturate the network bandwidth.